Simple chalk paint recipe using plaster of Paris

 If you want to distress furniture, after you have painted with the homemade paint, simply use a fine sandpaper and lightly take away the paint.
 As you can see in the picture below, I love taking off just enough paint on the edges to really make it a shabby-chic furniture piece.

-I have used a variety of painting methods to redo furniture, from spray paint, as we did in our home office, to sanding and staining.
+I have used a variety of painting methods to redo furniture and update old trim and cabinets. to sanding and staining.
 Using chalk paint is by far the simplest and easiest way to redo furniture quickly and achieve awesome results.

 Homemade Chalk Paint Recipe